Fakes Greek Traditional Lentil soup

 - Salt / Pepper to taste

-- Spread the lentils on a plate and remove any bean that has a different color or looks strange because it can be a little stone instead of a bean.
+- Spread the lentil on a plate and remove any beans that have a different color or looks strange because it can be a little stone instead of a bean.

 - Add the lentil to a pot over high heat and bring to a boil.